-Available subscriptions or a subscription manifest authorize the use of Tower.
-To obtain your Tower subscription, you can either:
+Available subscriptions or a subscription manifest authorize the use of the automation controller.
+To obtain your automation controller subscription, you can either:

 Provide your Red Hat or Satellite username and password on the license page.

 Obtain a subscriptions manifest from your Subscription Allocations page on the customer portal.
 See Obtaining a subscriptions manifest in the Automation Controller User Guide for more detail.